FAQs

 What should I wear in the salt cave?

 Comfortable, casual clothing is fine.
+Lighter colors are better at hiding the salt dust from the room.
 Please note that shoes are not permitted in the salt cave; we ask that you wear clean socks / stockings or you can go barefoot with clean feet.
 Additionally, we ask visitors to refrain from wearing perfumes or fragrances as a courtesy to other visitors who may have an allergy or sensitivity.

 Are beverages/food allowed in the salt cave?